OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/ewf.md

 ---
 title: ewf
-description: The documentation page discusses two functions - openbb.crypto.ov.ewf and openbb.crypto.ov.ewf_chart.
+description: "The documentation page discusses two functions - openbb.crypto.ov.ewf" and openbb.crypto.ov.ewf_chart.
 The first function scrapes exchange withdrawal fees and returns a DataFrame with details on Exchange, Coins, and various statistics.
   The second function allows users to export this data into different formats.
 The